mprinc/vuejs.org/src/v2/guide/components.md

 })
 ```

-Components are reusable Vue instances with a name: in this case, `<button-counter>`.
+<span class='definition'>Components are reusable Vue instances</span> with a name: in this case, `<button-counter>`.
 We can use this component as a custom element inside a root Vue instance created with `new Vue`:

 ```html
 <div id="components-demo">